Dueen/aries-mobile-components/README.md

 const keychain = useKeychain()

-// Set your wallet key in the secure storage await keychain.setwalletKey('my-custom-password') // This will be derived with argon2i for security
+// Set your wallet key in the secure storage
+// This will be derived with argon2i for security await keychain.setWalletKey('my-custom-password')

-// Get your wallet key from secure storage const myDerivedPassword = await keychain.getwalletKey()
+// Get your wallet key from secure storage const myDerivedPassword = await keychain.getWalletKey()

 // Reset your wallet key
-keychain.resetWalletKey(false) // Accepts a boolean whether to reset the salt used in the key derivation
+// Accepts a boolean whether to reset the salt used in the key derivation keychain.resetWalletKey(false)
 ```